colorsGrid/colorsGrid/README.md

   > V 1.0

 ### Description
-Colors Grid is a lite javascript plugin will make you able to easily store your favorite colors/switch between patterns and copy it with one click.
+Colors Grid is a lite javascript plugin to store your favorite colors and switch between patterns.

 ## Features
  * Copy stored color with one click